 Conservationists linked the decline in wildlife to the disconnect between children and the natural world.
 “Nature is in trouble, and children’s connection to nature is closely linked to this”, said Dr Mike Clarke, the RSPB’s chief executive.

-The positive legacy of this project will be as follows:
+The positive legacy of this project:

 .
 The visual resource will help teachers develop their pupils’ knowledge of their local area.